SunOpta (NASDAQ:STKL) Given Buy Rating at Canaccord Genuity

-Canaccord Genuity reiterated their buy rating on shares of SunOpta (NASDAQ:STKL) (TSE:SOY) in a report issued on Tuesday, Price Targets.com reports.
-The firm currently has a $20.00 price target on the stock.
+Canaccord Genuity reaffirmed their buy rating on shares of SunOpta (NASDAQ:STKL) (TSE:SOY) in a research report released on Tuesday, Price Targets.com reports.
+The brokerage currently has a $20.00 price objective on the stock.

-Other equities analysts have also issued research reports about the stock.
-Zacks Investment Research lowered shares of SunOpta from a buy rating to a hold rating in a report on Saturday, December 26th.
-Craig Hallum increased their target price on shares of SunOpta from $15.00 to $25.00 and gave the company a buy rating in a report on Thursday, March 4th.
-Finally, Lake Street Capital increased their target price on shares of SunOpta from $15.00 to $18.00 and gave the company a buy rating in a report on Wednesday, February 3rd.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-SunOpta has a consensus rating of Buy and a consensus price target of $16.40.
+Several other research firms have also recently issued reports on STKL.
+Lake Street Capital increased their target price on shares of SunOpta from $15.00 to $18.00 and gave the stock a buy rating in a research note on Wednesday, February 3rd.
+Craig Hallum increased their price target on shares of SunOpta from $15.00 to $25.00 and gave the stock a buy rating in a report on Thursday, March 4th.
+Finally, Zacks Investment Research lowered shares of SunOpta from a buy rating to a hold rating in a report on Saturday, December 26th.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $16.40.

 SunOpta Inc manufactures and sells plant-based and fruit-based food and beverage products to retail customers, foodservice distributors, branded food companies, and food manufacturers worldwide.
 The company operates through two segments, Plant-Based Foods and Beverages, and Fruit-Based Foods and Beverages.